triton-inference-server/server/docs/model_configuration.md

 update completed configuration with Triton core.
 You can take a look at [TensorFlow](https://github.com/triton-inference-server/tensorflow_backend) and [Onnxruntime](https://github.com/triton-inference-server/onnxruntime_backend) backends as examples of how to acheive this.
-The users *must* still have to provide a config.pbtxt with `backend` field for custom backends.
+The users would still be required to provide a config.pbtxt with `backend` field for these custom backends.

 You can also see the model configuration generated for a model by